emptymalei/awesome-research/README.md

 #### Online Git Service

-* [GitHub](https://github.com/): the most popular platform for git with social and collaborations built in.
+* [GitHub](https://github.com/): the most popular platform for git with social and collaborations built-in.
   * GitHub also provides GitHub Actions.
 With Actions one could automate processes.
   * GitHub provides GitHub Pages.
 With GitHub Pages, on could host static files as well as [Jekyll](https://jekyllrb.com) built websites.
-* [GitLab](https://about.gitlab.com/): similar to GitHub, gitlab provides git hosting, collaborations, social, automations, and more.
-GitLab can be both cloud-based and self-hosted using its opensource code.
+* [GitLab](https://about.gitlab.com/): similar to GitHub, GitLab provides git hosting, collaborations, social, automations, and more.
+GitLab can be both cloud-based and self-hosted using its open-source code.
   * GitLab includes unlimited free private repositories.
-  * GitLab comes with a continuous integration tool which is more powerful than GitHub Actions.
+  * GitLab comes with a continuous integration tool that is more powerful than GitHub Actions.
 * [BitBucket](https://bitbucket.org): Alternative to GitHub and GitLab with free private repositories.